fazelehsh/stock-analysis/report.md

-Introduction
+ **Introduction**

 In this project, we have developed a Stock Analysis Application using React.js, designed to fetch, process, and visually display stock performance data for selected companies.

 The application allows users to view historical stock data for multiple companies, calculate important financial metrics (such as monthly returns and annual returns), and present the information in both tabular and chart formats.

-We used modern libraries and techniques such as react-chartjs-2 for interactive charts, Tailwind CSS for responsive styling, and the Alpha Vantage API for fetching real-time stock data
+We used modern libraries and techniques such as :

+- react-chartjs-2 for interactive charts,
+- Tailwind CSS for responsive styling,
+- the Alpha Vantage API for fetching stock data.

-For the purpose of this project, three demo stocks (MSFT, TSCO.LON, and IBM) are used.
+For the purpose of this project, three demo stocks (**MSFT**, **TSCO.LON**, and **IBM**) are used.

 This decision was made due to the limitations on non-demo stocks, which are restricted to a maximum of 25 API calls per day.

-By using demo stocks, the application can function without hitting those restrictions during testing and development
+By using demo stocks, the application can function without hitting those restrictions during testing and development.

-What We Did in This Project
+**What We Did in This Project**

-Component-based Architecture
+- Component-based Architecture
 We built the application using React's component-based approach to create reusable and maintainable code.

-The key components developed include:
+- The key components developed include:

-StockTable Component: Displays historical stock data and calculated returns in a table format.
+1. **StockTable Component**: Displays historical stock data and calculated returns in a table format.

-StockChart Component: Renders an interactive line chart to show stock performance over time using ```react-chartjs-2```.
+1. **StockChart Component**: Renders an interactive line chart to show stock performance over time using ```react-chartjs-2```.

-StockDetail Component: Manages the app's state, handles data loading, and coordinates the table and chart components.
+1. **StockDetail Component**: Manages the app's state, handles data loading, and coordinates the table and chart components.

-Data Fetching and API Integration
+**Data Fetching and API Integration**:
 We used the Alpha Vantage API to fetch historical stock data.

-The ```fetchStockData``` and ```fetchFilteredData``` functions were created to handle the API requests, format the data, and filter it by date range (e.g., 2018–2023) because the raw data isnt useful for our project. you can see apart of IBM raw data below.
+The ```fetchStockData``` and ```fetchFilteredData``` functions were created to handle the API requests, format the data, and filter it by date range (e.g., 2018–2023) because the raw data isnt useful for our project. you can see apart of **IBM** raw data below.

 ![IBMRAWDATA](src/image.png/IBMRAWDATA.png)

 Implemented caching to minimize repeated API calls and improve performance by storing previously fetched stock data.